Sublattices of associahedra and permutohedra: Open problems

 \section{Open problems}

+Almost every nontrivial question about embedding finite lattices into Tamari lattices, permutohedra, or related objects, is open, so we shall just list a few here.
+Examples of fundamental questions are the following: \begin{itemize} \item[(1)] Is it decidable whether a given finite lattice embeds into some permutohedron (resp., Tamari lattice)?

+\item[(2)] Is it decidable whether a given lattice-theoretical identity holds in all permutohedra (resp., Tamari lattices)?

+\item[(3)] Can the lattice variety generated by all permutohedra (resp., Tamari lattices) be defined by a recursive set of lattice identities?

-Almost every nontrivial question about embedding finite lattices into associahedra, permutohedra, or related objects, is open, so we shall just list a few here.
-The most fundamental one seems to be whether it is decidable whether a given finite (bounded) lattice can be embedded into some associahedron (resp., permutohedron).
-Also, is the class of all sublattices of associahedra the intersection of a lattice variety with the class of all finite bounded lattices?
-In particular, if a lattice~$L$ can be embedded into some associahedron, is this also the case for all homomorphic images of~$L$?
+\item[(4)] Is the class of all sublattices of Tamari lattices the intersection of a lattice variety with the class of all finite bounded lattices?
+In particular, if a lattice~$L$ can be embedded into some Tamari lattice, is this also the case for all homomorphic images of~$L$?
 (By Theorems~\ref{T:B33} and~\ref{T:Perm12}, the analogue of this problem for permutohedra has a negative answer.)

-Another question, raised by the results of Sections~\ref{S:B33} and~\ref{S:SplitEq}, is the one whether there exists a nontrivial lattice-theoretical identity satisfied by all permutohedra.
-Is the class of all identities satisfied by all associahedra (resp., permutohedra) decidable?
+\item[(5)] Does there exist a nontrivial lattice-theoretical identity satisfied by all permutohedra?
+(The results of Section~\ref{S:B33} suggest a negative answer, while the results of Section~\ref{S:SplitEq} suggest a positive answer.)

-Does every closed interval of an associahedron (resp., a permutohedron) have a $0,1$-preserving lattice embedding into an associahedron (resp., a permutohedron)?
+\item[(6)] Does every closed interval of a Tamari lattice (resp., a permutohedron) have a $(0,1)$-preserving lattice embedding into some Tamari lattice (resp., permutohedron)?